sureshmaidaragi1919/SWIFT-UITableView-Example/README.md

 # SWIFT-UITableView-Example
 This is the simple tableview example in SWIFT

+### Features
+1. List the data in table view
+2. Select select and move around the table
+3. Create sections inside the table view
+4. Delete a cell from any section of the table

 #### Screenshots of App